gofiber/fiber/docs/middleware/session.md

 ### Middleware

-The `Middleware` struct encapsulates the session middleware configuration and storage.
-It is created using the `New` or `NewWithStorage` function and used as a `fiber.Handler`.
+The `Middleware` struct encapsulates the session middleware configuration and storage, created via `New` or `NewWithStore`.

 ```go
 type Middleware struct {